ceres-solver/ceres-solver/docs/source/solving.rst

 -------------------

-Note that the basic trust-region algorithm described in :ref:`section-trust-region-methods` is a descent algorithm in that they only accepts a point if it strictly reduces the value of the objective function.
+Note that the basic trust-region algorithm described in :ref:`section-trust-region-methods` is a descent algorithm in that it only accepts a point if it strictly reduces the value of the objective function.

 Relaxing this requirement allows the algorithm to be more efficient in the long term at the cost of some local increase in the value of the